couchbase/query/docs/n1ql-select.md

     * Add SELECT VALUE as synonym for SELECT RAW
 * 2016-03-26 - IS [ NOT ] KNOWN
     * Add IS [ NOT ] KNOWN as a synonym for IS [ NOT ] VALUED
+* 2016-03-26 - WITHIN
+    * Simplify syntax of WITHIN by removing _name-expr_

 ### Open issues